containers/toolbox/doc/toolbox.1.md

 This makes it difficult to set up a development environment or install tools for debugging in the usual way.

-Toolbox solves this problem by providing a fully mutable container within which one can install their favourite development and debugging tools, editors and SDKs.
+Toolbx solves this problem by providing a fully mutable container within which one can install their favourite development and debugging tools, editors and SDKs.
 For example, it's possible to do `yum install ansible` without affecting the base operating system.